Shri Ram Janmbhoomi Teerth Kshetra: Composition of Trustees

 The temple trust set up by the government was initially headed by Parasaran was tasked to nominate the remaining three members.
-On 19 February 2020, the first meeting of trust held at the residence of Parasaran, elected Ram Janmabhoomi Nyas' chief, Mahant Nrityagopal Das Ji Maharaj as the Chairman and VHP vice-president, Champat Rai as the General Secretary.
+On 19 February 2020, the first meeting of trust held at the residence of Parasaran, elected Ram Janmabhoomi Nyas as chief, Nritya Gopal Das as the Chairman and VHP vice-president, Champat Rai as the General Secretary.
 Both of them were elected unanimously to the trust.
-Former IAS officer and Principal Secretary, Nripendra Mishra was nominated as the Chairman of the construction committee.
-Currently, Swami Govind Dev Giri Ji Maharaj is the Treasurer and K. Parasaran is the Senior Spokesperson of the trust.
+Former IAS officer and Principal Secretary, Nripendra Misra was nominated as the Chairman of the construction committee.
+Govind Dev Giri Ji Maharaj is the Treasurer and K. Parasaran is the Senior Spokesperson of the trust.

 Of 15, only 11 trustees have voting rights.
 The two officers appointed by the state and central government, district collector of Ayodhya and the representative of Nirmohi Akhara will not have any voting rights in the proceedings of the trust.

+Controversies and Allegations

+2021 Land Purchase Allegations

+In June 2021, political leaders from the Aam Aadmi Party (AAP) and the Samajwadi Party (SP), including Sanjay Singh and Pawan Pandey, alleged corruption in a land acquisition made by the Shri Ram Janmabhoomi Teerth Kshetra Trust.
+They claimed that a 1.2-hectare plot of land in Ayodhya was purchased by two individuals for ₹2 crore and then sold to the trust minutes later for ₹18.5 crore.
+The politicians demanded probes by the Central Bureau of Investigation (CBI) and the Enforcement Directorate (ED), alleging money laundering.

+The trust, through its general secretary Champat Rai, denied the allegations.
+The trust clarified that the initial ₹2 crore transaction was the execution of a prior agreement made years earlier between the original owners and the two individuals.
+The subsequent sale to the trust at ₹18.5 crore was based on the prevailing market rates, which had surged following the 2019 Supreme Court verdict and the commencement of the temple's construction.
+The trust maintained that the acquisition process was transparent and the price paid was lower than the actual market value of the prime real estate.

+2024 Prasad Cyber Fraud

+Prior to the temple's consecration ceremony in January 2024, a major cyber fraud scheme was uncovered involving an unauthorized website named khadiorganic.com.
+The portal falsely claimed affiliation with the trust and the Khadi and Village Industries Commission, offering "free delivery" of the temple's prasad (holy offering) while charging domestic and international delivery fees.
+The scam collected approximately ₹3.85 crore from over six lakh devotees.

+The Delhi High Court intervened, suspending the rogue website for misappropriating trademarks and deceiving the public.
+The Ayodhya Police subsequently arrested the mastermind, Ashish Singh, and initiated a refund process, returning over ₹2 crore to the defrauded victims.